Welcome to the Mathematics Department – A integral element for the Mathematics and Science Specialist Academy

 During the two key stages, students will develop knowledge, skills and understanding of mathematical methods and concepts.
 A variety of topics are covered in the strands number, algebra, geometry, measures, probability and statistics.
 Students are required to their knowledge and understanding to make connections between mathematical concepts as well as apply the functional elements of mathematics in everyday and real-life situations.

 The mathematics department supports students in many different ways.
 Regular revision classes are offered free of charge to all examination classes.
 Extra revision classes are organised in preparation for the exams in the final weeks prior to their examinations.
-Extensive on-line resources, PowerPoint presentation lessons and questions covering all the topics can be found on the School’s VLE.

-The mathematics department is very proud to state its KS3 results have been in the top 5% of the United Kingdom since 2000, its KS4 results have been in the top 25% of the United Kingdom since 2000 with the exception in 2011 when it reached top 5%, as well as being in the top 5% for KS5 between 2003 and 2012.
+The mathematics department is very proud to state its KS3 results were in the top 5% of the United Kingdom since 2000, its KS4 results have been in the top 25% of the United Kingdom since 2000 with the exception in 2011 when it reached top 5%, as well as being in the top 5% for KS5 between 2003 and 2012.

 We have been fortunate to establish a link with King’s College London, providing additional lessons for interested year 10 and 11 students, as well as 12 and 13 students covering problem solving in mathematics alongside developing their passion for the subject and aiding towards the upcoming examinations.